theflakes/reg_hunter/README.md

 # reg_hunter
 Blueteam operational triage registry hunting/forensic tool.

+I hope to incorporate more than just registry triage and hunting.
+I'd love to see this tool become a standalone triage / hunt tool for all Windows persistence mechanisms.

 Demo and misc. information on Registry Hunter via Forensic Lunch podcast: https://www.youtube.com/watch?v=_lKinL7f7ak&t=2s

 Thank you to https://twitter.com/Hexacorn and https://twitter.com/SBousseaden for their open research.
 Many of the explicit registry keys and values defined in this tool came from their graciously shared hard work.